Danielle Cormier, Ph.D., M.A., B.A.

 Research

-I am an Izaak Walton Killam Memorial Postdoctoral Fellow working under the supervision of Dr. Amber Mosewich.
-My research focuses on the psychological and social factors that influence athletes' sustained participation in sport.
+I am an Izaak Walton Killam Memorial Postdoctoral Fellow.
+My research focuses on the psychological and social factors that influence athletes' sustained participation and longevity in sport.
 I investigate the individual differences that shape athletes' thoughts, emotions, and behaviours over time using mixed methodologies.
-By investigating these experiences, I aim to answer the call made by many sport organizations to build a more equitable sport system for self-identified girls and women, and to shed light on the psychological and social mechanisms that enhance self-identified girls' positive experiences, optimal performance, and holistic development in sport.
+I have two major areas of interest: (1) To understand and enhance the psychological factors (e.g., grit, self-compassion, mental toughness) that contribute to high performance athletes’ perceptions of their performance and well-being, and (2) To answer the call made by many sport organizations to build a more equitable sport system for girls and women by exploring the psychological and social mechanisms that enhance girls' positive experiences and holistic development in sport.

 Courses